Brevard County, Florida: Water

 In 2013, the county consumed about 100000000 USGAL daily.
 Landscape irrigation accounted for about half of this usage.

 In 2017, there were five municipal entities selling water (figures in parentheses are millions of gallons/day): Cocoa (22), Melbourne (19), Palm Bay (6), Titusville (2), and West Melbourne (1).
 The fifth, Brevard County (1), is low because county areas outside the preceding cities, purchase their water from those cities.

 Wastewater

 The county controls six Wastewater Treatment Facilities: Mims (900000 USgal/day), Port St. John (500000 USgal/day), South Central (Viera) (12000000 USgal/day), South Beaches, and Barefoot Bay area.
 Some cities have wastewater treatment plants, as well.

 Media

 Brevard County is within the Orlando-Daytona Beach-Melbourne-Cocoa-Clermont television market.
 The county is within range of many television and radio stations located in Orlando.

 Newspapers

 Florida Today is the major daily newspaper serving Melbourne, Brevard County and the Space Coast region of Florida.
 It is owned by the media conglomerate Gannett Company.
 A monthly newspaper, El Playero, serves the Spanish-speaking population of the Space Coast.
 The Brevard Business News, Hometown News, Space Coast Daily, Talk of Titusville, and Viera Voice also cover local news within Brevard County.

-The Brevard Technical Journal is the industry monthly newspaper for business management, engineering, purchasing and manufacturing.
-It features news topics ranging from business to technology.